SuLab/genewikiworld/readme.md

 ## Gene Wiki World
 #### Generate a network of all items we care about, and some we don't....

+**CRITICAL NOTE**: in both `get_counts.py` and `update_graphml.py`, there is a line in the code to toggle between using the "official wikidata endpoint" and a local copy.
+Default currently is to use a *local copy* (hardcoded to an internal scripps server)!

 ## Search Mode

 Search mode will take a set of seed node-types, count how many nodes are within that type,